EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 If this user was not created as a local user previously but instead, created upon the external user logon, the display name value stays empty.

-User permissions can be assigned locally in OpenL Studio.
-Alternatively, to retrieve permissions from a third party identity provider, in OpenL Studio, create a user group with the same name as in third party and grant the required permissions to it.
-It is not required that the group is manually assigned to the user in OpenL Studio.
-Also, additional user groups can be assigned to a user in OpenL Studio unless the SSO external user management was set up.
+User permissions can be assigned personally to the user in OpenL Studio.
+Alternatively, to retrieve permissions granted by belonging to a third party identity provider group, user must be excluded from a related group.
+Groups are not assigned manually to the user in OpenL Studio.

-**Note:** When creating a user, the username in OpenL Studio must match the username in the third party identity provider.

 ### Managing Notifications